33eyes/trackers-analysis/02_set_research_questions.md

 >I've marked some data as both explanatory and response variables.
 This is because, for some variables, I am so far unclear on how I might use them in my research, e.g., the raw heart rate data.
 Or it is because I plan to use some parts of that data as explanatory and other parts as response, e.g., sleep times are habits I can control and hence consider explanatory, while sleep quality seems more like a response variable candidate in my research project.
 >
 >##### Do I have enough data for my research goal?
->So, there are lots of useful data for investigating my research goal in my Fitbit data download.
+>There are lots of useful data for investigating my research goal in my Fitbit data download.
 But is that data enough to fully address it?
 My subjective answer is no.
 >
 >To me, how well I feel also includes my mood and subjective sense of how well I feel, and not just the specific heart and breathing rate metrics (although I'm guessing they are related).
 This means I need more data for my response variables, particularly data that captures my mood or how I feel.
 >